 Although wind speed is a significant indicator of the strength of a hurricane, you should always remember that it is the rainfall and resulting flooding that is by far the most significant danger that a hurricane poses.

 And it is the size, the speed at which the actual hurricane is traveling, and the amount of moisture it carries that determine the rainfall and flooding.
 (Not the wind speeds within the hurricane itself.)

 Never look at the downgrade of a hurricane's strength to determine its potential danger.
 Heed all official warnings and get out of its path when told to.

-80) What To Do When Weather Changes On A Boat
+80) What To Do When Weather Changes While On A Boat

-If you own or operate a boat, at some point you will encounter bad weather.
-Weather on a lake or the ocean, if you are not seasoned sailor, you will need to learn how to deal with bad weather and rough waters.
+If you own or operate a boat, at some point, you will encounter bad weather.
+Whether on a lake or the ocean, if you are not a seasoned sailor, you will need to learn how to deal with bad weather and rough waters.
 (Preferably sooner rather than later).

 As I am not going to try and pretend I know anything about boating or anything remotely related to it.
 Having said that, I feel this post will not be complete if I don't at least do the proper research and provide you with the best information I can find.

 I found the following guidelines to be the best summary of actions to follow when confronted with bad weather while operating a boat.
 This guide also corresponds exactly with one supported by Transport Canada, so it is well worth paying attention to.

 - Slow your craft down, but maintain enough power to keep your heading and course.